SoumyabrataBose52/To-Do-List-Web-App/README.md

 # To-Do-List-Web-App

-Dedicated to IEEE CS Society SRM Web Dev Screening Round
+Dedicated to IEEE Computer Society SRM Web Dev Screening Round

 A sleek and efficient todo list application built with HTML, CSS, and JavaScript.
 This application allows users to manage their tasks with features like priority setting, categorization, and sorting.